goreleaser/goreleaser/www/docs/customization/sbom.md

     # Default: 'syft'
     cmd: syft

-    # Command line templateable arguments for the command
+    # Command line arguments for the command
     #
     # Default: ["$artifact", "--file", "$document", "--output", "spdx-json"]
+    # Templates: allowed
     args: ["$artifact", "--file", "$sbom", "--output", "spdx-json"]

     # List of environment variables that will be passed to the SBOM command as